-- External control and the threat of punishment are not the only means for bringing about effort towards organizational objectives.
-Man will exercise self-direction and self-control in the service of objectives to which he is committed.
+- External control and the threat of punishment are not the only means for bringing about effort toward organizational objectives.
+Man will exercise self-direction and self-control in serving the purposes to which he is committed.

 - Commitment to objectives is a function of the rewards associated with their achievement.

 - The average human being learns, under proper conditions, not only to accept but to seek responsibility.